Brockton Village: History

 In March 1812, Lot 30 in York Township, a 100 acre parcel of land, was granted to James Brock, a cousin of Sir Isaac Brock along with other parcels of land.
 This lot was a strip of land that stretched from Lot Street, today's Queen Street, north to Bloor Street, west of Dufferin Avenue.

 After Brock died, his widow Lucy Brock inherited his estate and she began selling the lands that Brock owned.
 She commissioned a roadway along the centre-line of the lot parcel, along its whole length.
 The road, built in 1850, is known today as Brock Avenue.
 The lands of lot 30 were sub-divided for small land-holders and development occurred.
 This unincorporated settlement took on the name of Brockton.

-The developed area of Brockton grew to border High Park on the west, Dufferin (then the border of Toronto) on the east, Bloor on the north and the rail-lines to the south-west by the time it was incorporated as a village in 1876.
-It became an incorporated town in 1881.
-The incorporated town only lasted three years before it was annexed by the City of Toronto in 1884.
+The developed area of Brockton grew to border Sunnyside Avenue on the west, Dufferin (then the border of Toronto) on the east, Bloor on the north and the rail-lines to the south-west by the time it was established as an unincorporated village in 1876, within the County of York.
+It became an incorporated town in 1880 and then its population was recorded at 786 in the 1881 Census of Canada.
+The village was annexed by the City of Toronto in 1884.

 From 1907 to 1956, the site was home to horse racing at Dufferin Racetrack.
 The track was later closed and converted to a shopping plaza.
 The plaza, Dufferin Mall, is an enclosed shopping centre to the south of Bloor Street, on the west side of Dufferin Avenue, and dominates shopping in the area with a large supermarket, department store, clothing and specialty stores.
 In the 1970s, the large parking lot was converted to a three-storey parking garage, and the number of stores doubled in conjunction with the enclosure of the pedestrian space.
 Brock Avenue was also home to the outdoor Grand National Rink (located at baseball field in what is today's McCormick Arena), which was once considered for the new home of the Toronto Hockey Club but turned down as it was an outdoor facility.

+The site of Mike’s No Frills at 222 Lansdowne Avenue was once occupied by St. Helen’s Parish Roman Catholic Church (1875–1909) and school.
+When the church moved further east the land then became Elias Rogers Coal and Lumber Yard, army barracks during World War I until National Cash Register opened their plant (built by Thomas E. Muirhead) in 1936.Knob Hill Farms took over the plant in 1975 until the grocer folded in 2000 and after brief vacancy became the current No Frills store.
+However, only part of the Art Moderne facade remains.